flext/book-getready/01/README[Conflict].md

 ## Industrial design

-**The framework.** FLEXT is a 2-pane layout with scrollable IO elements in a small (control) pane and a freely designable content pane.

-FLEXT IO elements can be *ergonomically placed* on the screen and *convey hierarchy* to enable a flow through content and actions.
-They are *multi-functional* and usable for data *input* (e.g. buttons, text field) and *output* (e.g. menu, navigation).
-Their *adaptive form factor* allow customization while providing *consistent behavior* for high usability and production efficiency.
+**The framework.** FLEXT is a 2-pane layout with scrollable core IO elements in one (control) pane and content in the large pane.
+Its IO elements are *ergonomically placed* on the screen and are *multi-functional* while providing *consistent behavior* to optimize usability, and their *built-in features* and *adaptive form factor* couple custimization and production efficiency.

 <br>